Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei

 In the calculations the value $b^2_{n}/b^2_{p}$ obtained under the EPN condition is almost stable value to a wide variety of $r^{DWBA}_{C,C1}$.
-Varying $r^{DWBA}_{C,C1}$=1.1-1.5 fm brings a change of the ratio within 2 \%, which can be used to predict the ratio of experimentally obtained values ANC's $C^2_{n}/C^2_{p}$ due to the equality of the spectroscopic factors of symmetrical bound sates.
+Varying $r^{DWBA}_{C,C1}$=1.1-1.5 fm brings a change of the ratio within 2 \%, which can be used to predict the ratio of experimentally obtained values ANC's $C^2_{n}/C^2_{p}$ in case of mirror and symmetrical nuclei due to the equality of the spectroscopic factors of the bound sates\cite{22}.